 ICMAC’s members are committed to the notion that the study of medieval canon law illuminates many important areas of church history, legal history, social and cultural history, and intellectual history.
 Because of the special challenges scholars face in working with materials that are usually untranslated, that require expertise in technicalities of law, and that are often available only in medieval manuscripts, this society exists to bring scholars and students of medieval canon law together, in order to share their knowledge, to keep them apprised of important information and events, and to encourage them in their research efforts.
 In cooperation with the Stephan Kuttner Institute for Medieval Canon Law, ICMAC looks to create an environment of research and instruction for scholars and students alike who wish to approach canon law for enhancing their understanding of the past and the present.

 ICMAC’s principal task is the organization of the International Congress of Medieval Canon Law.
 These Congresses, which began in Louvain in 1958 and have been held every four years since 1968, alternatively take place in North America and in Europe.
 Each Congress produces a lengthy volume of the Proceedings that are published in the Monumenta Iuris Canonici series.
-The Fourteenth Congress will be held 5-11 August 2012, at Saint Michael's College in the University of Toronto, Toronto, Canada.
+The Sixteenth Congress was held from July 17-23, at Saint Louis University in St. Louis, Missouri, USA.